asfandalidal/MUET-Calculators/README.md

 ## Installation

-To use the app, simply download the APK file from the [releases](https://github.com/asfandalidal/muet-calculators/releases) section and install it on your Android device.
+To use the app, simply download the APK file from the link (https://github.com/asfandalidal/MUET-Calculators/blob/master/MUET%20Calculators.apk)) section and install it on your Android device.

 ## Contributing